hep-mirrors/POWHEG-BOX-V2-User-Processes/weakinos/README.md

 * libSLHA.a

-for your own operating system.
-To do this, call the configuration scripts in the main directory by simply typing
+for the operating system you are using.
+To this end, call the configuration scripts in the main directory by simply typing

         $ ./configure.sh